 (f) This Agreement shall be governed by and construed in accordance with the laws of the State of New York.
 Any dispute relating to this Agreement shall be resolved by binding arbitration conducted in accordance with the arbitration rules of the Federal Arbitration Act ("FAA"), and to the extent such conduct is not addressed by the federal law of arbitration, it shall be determined under the Commercial Arbitration Rules of the American Arbitration Association ("AAA").
 Each party shall select one arbitrator within 30 days of a notice for arbitration and the two arbitrators shall select a third neutral arbitrator with at least 8 years professional experience in the relevant market.
 Only damages allowed pursuant to this Agreement may be awarded and the arbitrators shall have no authority to award treble, exemplary or punitive damages of any kind under any circumstances regardless of whether such damages may be available under the laws of the State of New York and/or the FAA or AAA.
 The arbitration shall be conducted in New York City, New York.

+(g) To the extent any master agreement, other written or oral agreement or any General Terms and Conditions (collectively, the "Other Agreements") between any two Counterparties making use of the Services specifically requires or otherwise provides for a specific means of conducting, settling, matching or otherwise dealing with a Commodity Transaction different than those provided for in the Website or within any particular Module, by "clicking" on this Agreement, each of the Counterparties agree that the provisions of the Other Agreements are hereby modified or amended to provided for the use of the Services as set forth in this Agreement and within any Module's Annex.
+The modification or amendment set forth herein shall be deemed to be a "writing" consistent with the provisions of Section 1.

+(h) Notwithstanding anything else in this Agreement or in any Annex to the contrary, under no circumstance shall either CommodityLogic or Counterparty, as the case may be, be liable to each other for a failure to perform based upon a force majeure event.
+For purposes of this Agreement, any Annex, and the corresponding Module, a "force majeure event" shall mean and include acts of God, fire, civil disobedience, labor disputes or labor shortages, utility outages, strikes, sabotage, or action or restraint by court order of any governmental authority which results in either party being unable to access or otherwise make use of the Website and/or Module for purposes of obtaining the Services associated with that Module.
+At the onset of a force majeure event, the party subject to such event shall provide written notice to the other party of the occurrence of a force majeure event.
+While a force majeure event is ongoing, the party experiencing a force majeure event shall be excused from performing its obligations under this Agreement or within the designated Module until the force majeure event has passed, subject only to any agreement for distributing or exchanging data or other information by a means other than through access to or use of the Module as may be agreed to by Counterparty and CommodityLogic.
+Once a force majeure event has passed, each party shall resume its obligations in relation to the Website and the specific Module.